Michael Harris II Preview, Player Props: Braves vs. Dodgers

 Michael Harris II At The Plate

-- Among the qualified batters in MLB action, he ranks 14th in batting average, 61st in on-base percentage, and 47th in slugging.
+- Among qualified batters in MLB action, his batting average ranks 15th, his on-base percentage ranks 62nd, and he is 53rd in the league in slugging.

-- Harris II is batting .429 with one homer during his last games and is riding a five-game hitting streak.
+- Harris II is batting .381 with one homer during his last games and is riding a six-game hitting streak.

-- Harris II has picked up a hit in 75 of 111 games this season, with multiple hits 26 times.
+- Harris II has picked up a hit in 67.9% of his 112 games this year, with at least two hits in 23.2% of them.

-- Harris II has driven home a run in 29 games this year (26.1%), including more than one RBI in 9.9% of his games and producing three or more of his team's runs on three occasions..
+- Harris II has picked up an RBI in 25.9% of his games this year, with more than one RBI in 9.8% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.